koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 I don't talk about SwitUI today,
-So if you are interested in SwiftUI I recommend to watch the video of SwiftUI Essentilals.
+So if you are interested in SwiftUI I recommend to watch the video SwiftUI Essentilals.
 You can see many similar concepts with React on the video.

-if you are intested in managing data on applications, I also recommend to watch the video of Data Flow Through SwiftUI.
+if you are intested in managing data on applications, I also recommend to watch the video Data Flow Through SwiftUI.
 SwiftUI has some interesting ideas to manage data like Bindable Object, Environment Object.
 -->